Artoriuz/glsl-joint-bilateral/README.md

 ## Parameters
 You can set the following parameters:
 - `distance_coeff`: Controls the shape of the spatial Gaussian filter.
 Higher values decrease the contribution of pixels more distant to the centre.
-Accepts floats higher than `0.0`, defaults to `4.0`.
 - `intensity_coeff`: Controls the shape of the Gaussian filter used for intensity-distance weighting.
 Higher values decrease the contribution of pixels with distant luminosities.
-Accepts floats higher than `0.0`, defaults to `256.0`.

 On `vo=gpu-next`, you can set these settings with `--glsl-shader-opts=param1=value1,param2=value2,...`.